 Executive functions refer to mental processes that enable us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.
 These functions work together to help individuals regulate behaviour, make decisions, and achieve long-term objectives.

-The core symptoms of OCD, unrelenting obsessions and rigid compulsions—are in direct conflict with a healthy executive function system.
+The core symptoms of OCD, unrelenting obsessions and rigid compulsions, are in direct conflict with a healthy executive function system.

-Identifying Executive Dysfunctions in OCD
+How Are Executive Dysfunctions Identified in OCD?

 Many of the classic struggles of a person with OCD can be traced back to impaired executive functions in OCD.
 The difficulty is not a lack of willpower but a genuine cognitive challenge.
 For instance, the fear of making the "wrong" choice, a common OCD feature, can lead to endless deliberation over minor decisions.
 This paralysis stems from poor cognitive flexibility and an overactive sense of responsibility.